Skip to Content

 Federal and State Grants

-To be eligible for federal and state grants, you must complete the Free Application for Federal Student Aid (FAFSA) and meet satisfactory academic progress standards.
+To be potentially eligible for federal and state grants, you must complete the Free Application for Federal Student Aid (FAFSA) (or if you cannot complete the FAFSA, a Maryland State Financial Aid Application (MSFAA) - to potentially be eligible for state aid only) and meet Satisfactory Academic Progress Standards (SAP).

 Federal Grants